12 Anime By Studio Sunrise

 12. Daily Lives Of High School Boys

-Comedy anime like “Gintama” and “The Disastrous Life of Saiki K.” have gained global acclaim because their humor revolves around well-developed characters rather than relying on cheap fanservice.
+Comedy anime like “Gintama” and “The Disastrous Life of Saiki K.” have gained global acclaim because their humour revolves around well-developed characters rather than relying on cheap fan service.

 Similarly, “Daily Lives of High School Boys” follows this path by introducing new quirks and antics with each episode, set in the backdrop of an ordinary high school.

-Produced by Studio Sunrise, this anime serves as a coming-of-age story for its teenage characters, allowing them to escape everyday problems and embrace the joy of youth.
+Produced by Studio Sunrise, this anime is a coming-of-age story about its teenage characters, allowing them to escape everyday problems and embrace the joy of youth.

 Overall, these elements contribute to the charm of “Daily Lives of High School Boys,” making it both cute and nostalgic, with a heartwarming touch that resonates with audiences.